quicwg/base-drafts/draft-ietf-quic-recovery.md

 Timeout loss detection recovers from losses that cannot be handled by ack-based loss detection.
-It uses a single timer which switches between a crypto retransmission timer, a Tail Loss Probe timer and Retransmission Timeout mechanisms.
+It uses a single timer which switches between a crypto retransmission timer and a Probe timer.

 ### Crypto Retransmission Timeout